-Percentiles based on age and gender – How to re-norm an assessment
+Percentiles based on normative data – How to re-norm an assessment

 Most assessments in NovoPsych provide percentiles to assist a clinician’s interpretation of results.
 The normative data used is described in the Psychometric Properties section of each assessment’s description.
 For some assessments, especially assessments designed for children and young people, the norms are dependent on the specified age and gender of the client.